picotech/picosdk-ni-labview-examples/README.md

 #### Microsoft Windows

-* National Instruments LabVIEW 8.5 or later for 32-bit examples.
-* National Instruments LabVIEW 9.0 or later for 64-bit examples.
+* National Instruments LabVIEW 9.0 or later (32-bit or 64-bit)

 **Notes:**

-* LabVIEW 9.0 is required for PicoScope oscilloscope rapid block bulk examples e.g. PicoScope2000aExampleRapidBlockBulkMSO.vi
+* Most examples can be opened with LabVIEW 8.5 versions.

 ### Installing drivers